czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I only coded at the morning but it was more effective then last night.
 I think my brain has more power in morning.

 **Link to work:** N/A

+### Day 17: May 01, 2020

+**Today's Progress**: I spent 4 hours with CS50: Intro to CS.
+I submitted the credit card number validitiy checker submission and continued to the Array section of the course.
+I like this course, now I know why others recommend it.

+**Thoughts:** : I spent four hours with coding today and I am very proud of that!

+**Link to work:** N/A